marcin-marciszewski/Coldplay-funpage/README.md

 <h2>Credits</h2>

 <h3>Content</h3>
-- Links to information about the band members lead to Wikipedia.com.
+-Links to information about the band members lead to Wikipedia.com.
--

 <h3>Media</h3>

 - All photos used in this project were obtained from Google.com.